-Be aware that the baked items may need to be inspected by the security checkpoint agent so although you should wrap them well to prevent damage, do not make it too difficult to unwrap if they do want to check it.
+Be aware that the baked items may need to be inspected by the security checkpoint agent so although you should wrap them well to prevent damage, do not make it too difficult to unwrap if they do want to check them.

 If it looks very appetizing they may say they need to test taste it! (joke)

-The TSA offer an excellent service on Twitter where you can ask a specific question about whether you can take something through the security checkpoint (including a photo if necessary) and they will respond quickly.
+The TSA offers an excellent service on Twitter where you can ask a specific question about whether you can take something through the security checkpoint (including a photo if necessary) and they will respond quickly.

 These are some examples of baked goods replies: